 Here are a few more symptoms to watch out for.
 Note that these signs could be caused by many other factors such as medication, stress, weight loss and gain, etc:

-Premenstrual symptoms: Some women say they notice breast tenderness, headaches, bloating and moodiness around ovulation
+Premenstrual symptoms Some women say they notice breast tenderness, headaches, bloating and moodiness around the time that they're ovulating.